swiftlang/swift-evolution/proposals/0NNN-default-target-settings.md

 ## Detailed design

 There are two core components to this change.
-The first is the ability to define and apply a base list of settings.
+The first is the ability to define and apply a base list of default settings.
-The second is a well-defined and reasonable merging strategy to handle per-target overrides.
+The second is mechanism to control how these defaults apply on a per-target basis.

 ### Manifest APIs